paiziak-o/fullstackmb.github.io/pages/code-of-conduct.md

 ## 9. Contact Information

 If you believe that someone is violating the code of conduct, or have any other concerns, please contact a Full Stack Manitoba organizer immediately.
+This can be done via Slack or LinkedIn direct messages, or through email at fullstackmb _at_ gmail.com.

 ## 10. License and Attribution